spacetimeengineer/mupy/README.md

 ![Alt Text](resources/rho_legend_0.png)

 The flagship family which represented project ρ was the CUBX0012 family.
 This was the best developed cubic family and propelled project ρ since CUBX0012 was so general purpose.
 It can be thought of as a family making up hardware elements which the simplest form attempted to build boxes from side panels ; a box with a cavity if cut up into six equal shapes would represent the general archetype geometry consituting CUBX0012 hardware elements.
 From more simple parts can more complex geometry be derived making up new types which belong to CUBX0012.
 CUBX0012 is currently retired but will be replaced soon.

-### Build Large Spacecraft

-It cannot be underestimated the level of infrastructure needed to make a star destroyer level spacecraft in earth orbit.
-It is a ver difficult, dangerous and expensive in every sense of the meaning however such a craft would represent a new level of freedom in humaninty.
-I like this iodea because it is hard but it is also rewarding.
-What if we had a tool that could do this.

 ### Goals